reginaldmj/Portfolio/README.md

-# Chelsea Tolnai - Full Stack Web Developer
+# Reginald Jefferson - Full Stack Web Developer

-I am a Full Stack Web Developer currently located in Rhode Island.
+I am a Full Stack Web Developer currently located in Illinois.
 This is my personal portfolio website that showcases my experience, education, recent projects, technical skill stack, contact information, and a little bit more about me.

-You can view my portfolio at [www.ChelseaTolnai.com](https://www.ChelseaTolnai.com).
+You can view my portfolio at ________.

 ## About Me